 The Young Hopefuls meet weekly to discuss responsibilities and plan future events.
 Each half-term they complete tasks to earn a badge.
 This half-term the badge is Safety and the children have been busy thinking of ways to keep those within the school and the wider community safe.

 At Kingstone and Thruxton we are proud to have pupil representatives that take part in Class and School Parliament meetings.
 These are in place so that pupils have a voice and are involved in decisions about the school that affect them.
 Through Class Council all pupils can raise issues, share ideas and take part in discussions that involve all of their classmates in reaching a democratic solution.
-Wider issues that arise at Class Council are discussed further at School Parliament, this ensures that as many pupil voices as possible are heard.
+Wider issues that arise at Class Council are discussed further at School Parliament meetings, this ensures that as many pupil voices as possible are heard.
 Pupils at Kingstone and Thruxton know that this is their school and their thoughts and ideas matter.

 The School Parliament is made up of one representative from each class.
-Earlier in the year, each class elected a representative who attends School Parliament meetings - all children are able to put themselves forward and present to the class why they think they would be a great representative.
-Meetings are held reguarly and reps bring together ideas, comments and concerns that are raised in class time prior to the meeting.
+Each year, the classes elect a representative who attends School Parliament meetings - all children are able to put themselves forward and present to the class why they think they would be a great representative.
+Meetings are held regularly and reps bring together ideas, comments and concerns that are raised in class time prior to the meeting.
 An agenda is set and sent to all the classes to discuss.

 In school, all children belong to one of our four school houses: Oak, Pine, Silverbirch and Sycamore.
 Each house is led by two House Captains.
 The House Captains are children in Year 6 who have shown great leadership potential throughout their time in school.
 The house Captains are responsible for helping TO organise and run whole school events and interhouse competitions.